 Low Consumer Demand

 Whiting is not considered a premium fish by many consumers and thus has less demand compared to species like cod, salmon, and tuna.
-There are several reasons for the lower consumer interest:

 – Whiting has a mild, delicate flavor that some find less appetizing than fuller-flavored fish.
 The taste is not bold enough for many.